JohnSnowLabs/spark-nlp/docs/en/alab/training_configurations.md

 #### License Requirements

-Visual NER annotation, training and preannotation features are dependent on the presence of a Spark OCR license.
-Floating or airgap licenses with scope ocr: inference and ocr: training are required for preannotation and training respectively.
+Visual NER annotation, training and preannotation features are dependent on the presence of a [Visual NLP](/docs/en/ocr) license.
+Licenses with scope ocr: inference and ocr: training are required for preannotation and training respectively.
 ![licenseVisualNER](https://user-images.githubusercontent.com/33893292/181743592-62b705d5-5730-4225-9541-e1d96d997e7d.png)

 ### Model Training